vekatze/neut/book/src/statements.md

 }
 ```

 `define` can optionally have implicit arguments, as in `identity-2` in the above example.
-These implicit arguments are inserted by the compiler at compile time, so you don't have to write them explicitly:
+The compiler inserts these implicit arguments at compile time, so you don't have to write them explicitly:

 ```neut
 define use-func-with-implicit-arg(): int {